 What do they taste like?

-Custard apples pair well with bananas, pineapple, berries, coconut, honey, nutmeg, ginger and vanilla.
+They pair very well with bananas, pineapple, berries, coconut, honey, cardamom, nutmeg, ginger and vanilla.

 Unripe custard apples will ripen at room temperature over a few days.
 To speed up the ripening process, store next to bananas or apples.